Is Italian a popular language to learn?

 Italian history is perhaps most famous for the Roman Empire, which lasted approximately 1,500 years.
 Contributors to engineering, architecture, government and military, Roman concepts and strategies are still in use today.
 Visiting Italy’s capital, Rome, you will discover some impressive relics of Italy’s rich past.

 How easy is Italian?

 The subjunctive, or il congiuntivo as it is known in Italian, presents difficulties even for native speakers.
 Being able to use the tense correctly is a sign of intelligence.
 Using it incorrectly, however, risks appearing inarticulate and ignorant.
 Italian translators must therefore know all the rules for the Italian subjunctive to ensure that any material in the language is grammatically accurate.

 Did you know that in Italian there are six possible ways of saying the word ‘the’?
 There are also a large number of prepositions which are used in a variety of different contexts.
 Occasionally, rules can help you remember which word to use, but there are some cases where there is no particular rule and instead the only choice is to memorise the structure.

 Similarities with other languages and Italian translation

-Grammatically, Italian is deemed to be similar to French.
+Gramatically, Italian is deemed to be similar to French.
 Like French, it uses both ‘to be’ and ‘to have’ as auxiliary verbs to form different tenses.
 Other similarities include past participle and adjectival agreement.
-Italian is also considered very similar to Spanish, particularly as regards vocabulary and pronunciation; which is important to know when considering translation services.
+Italian is also considered very similar to Spanish, particularly regarding vocabulary and pronunciation, which is important to know when considering translation services.